Glusk/hackathon-2021/deployment_template/README.md

 ## Shared setup

 Every host system needs to be equipped with Docker.
-Here's a snippet on how to do so from https://dockerswarm.rocks:
+Here's a snippet on how to do so, taken from https://dockerswarm.rocks:

 ```bash
 # ssh into your instance